Pines Phone Directory

 It’s striking how mainstream the names were.
 For example, in 2000 there were just four listings for Carlos, three for Juan, while Miguel and Julio each had two.
 And, not surprisingly, there were fewer than a dozen women listed.
 As an indication of how popular the directory became, the number of persons listed jumped 60% between 1996 and 2001, from 1,470 to 2,500.

-Covers were often Fire Island scenes done in water colors by Pines artists such as the late John Laub and Ferron Bell or Glen Wielgus.
+Covers were often Fire Island scenes done in ink and water colors by Pines artists such as the late John Laub and Ferron Bell or Glen Wielgus.

 Alas, like print media in general, the directory seemed to lose its utility in the 21st century.
 Although e-mail addresses were added and listings could be be submitted to a website, it seemed to come out later, suffered from sloppy proofreading and one summer a sizable number of names were missing.
 But in its heyday it was indispensable – and worth remembering.